WormBase/website-genome-browsers/README.md

    CHECK THIS!!!!!! ^^^^^^

+   IMPORTANT NOTE: this rsyncing must be done for both directories: jbrowse and jbrowse-simple.
 Add, commit and push these changes to the staging branch of the `amplify-wb-jbrowse1` repo which will trigger the rebuilding of the staging JBrowse 1 instance.

    For JBrowse 2, expand the zip file in a temporary directory (it expands in place, so make sure to use a temp directory!):